Allball Official Rules 2022.pdf

 End Zone - The area on the court where points can be scored via a pass.
 End Zone is found at both ends of the court.
 Also, the area to in-bound the ball after a score

-Pass to a receiver in the End Zone.
+EZP-Pass to a receiver in the End Zone.

 Full Count - 5 point shot